OmaAbuamer/Omar-Abuamer/README.md

 <!-- Your title -->
-## Hi, I'm Omar Abuamer, a Developer 🚀
+## Hi, I'm Omar Abuamer, a Back-end Developer 🚀

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/